 Please consult your veterinarian with any questions or concerns

-Prevent the Spread of Dog Flu
+Prevent the Spread of K9 Influenza

 A simple vaccination can keep your dog and community safe from an outbreak.